Likelihood-informed Model Reduction for Bayesian Inference of Static Structural Loads: Examples

 The governing equation is solved by the linear finite element method using $n=100$ linear elements.
 We discretize the random field using the midpoint method \cite{der1988stochastic} and represent the load within each finite element as $\mathbf{q}\in\mathbb{R}^n$ with $\mathbf{q}_i= q(\Bar{z}_i)$, where $\Bar{z}_i$ is the midpoint of the respective element.
 The discretized approximation of the random load has a constant mean vector $\bm\mu_Q \in \mathbb{R}^{100}$ where all entries are equal to $\mu_Q$.
 The covariance matrix $\mathbf{\Gamma}_{QQ} \in \mathbb{R}^{100 \times 100}$ is calculated by $\bm\Gamma_{QQ,ij}=\Gamma_{QQ}(\Bar{z}_i,\Bar{z}_j)$ for all elements $i,j$.
 The nodal force vector $\mathbf{f}\in\mathbb{R}^d$ obtained through integration of the discretized random load over the linear finite element shape functions is given as $\mathbf{f}=\mathbf{L}\mathbf{q}$, where $\mathbf{L}\in\mathbb{R}^{d\times n}$ is the map containing the integration of the linear element shape functions assembled such that the contribution of element $e$ to the $i$-th component of $\mathbf{f}$ is $L_{i,e} = \int_{0}^{L/n} N_i(\chi)\, d \chi$.
 The shape functions of a linear bar element are given by $N_1(\chi)=1-\frac{\chi\cdot n}{L}$ and $N_2(\chi)=\frac{\chi\cdot n}{L}$ with elemental coordinate $\chi\in[0,\frac{L}{n}]$.
 The unknown nodal force vector $\mathbf{f}$ therefore is distributed according to a Gaussian prior $\mathcal{N}(\bm\mu,\mathbf{\Gamma})$ with $\bm\mu=\mathbf{L}\bm\mu_Q\in\mathbb{R}^d$ and $\mathbf{\Gamma}=\mathbf{L}\mathbf{\Gamma}_{QQ}\mathbf{L}^\top\in\mathbb{R}^{d\times d}$.

-We consider $m=10$ noisy observations of the displacement degrees of freedom chosen randomly from a uniform distribution along the depth of the bar, with an observation noise of $\mathbf{\Gamma}_{\text{obs}}=10^{-5}\cdot\mathbf{I}_m$, where $\mathbf{I}_m$ is the $m$-dimensional identity matrix.
+We consider $m=10$ noisy observations of the displacement degrees of freedom chosen randomly from a uniform distribution along the depth of the bar, with an observation noise of $\mathbf{\Gamma}_{\text{obs}}=\sigma_{\text{obs}}^2\cdot\mathbf{I}_m$, where $\mathbf{I}_m$ is the $m$-dimensional identity matrix and $\sigma_{\text{obs}}=0.001$ is set to $5\%$ of the maximum mean displacement.
+Note that the magnitude of $\sigma_{\text{obs}}$ only influences the singular values $\delta_i$ of $\mathbf{S}_{\text{obs}}^{-1}\mathbf{CK}^{-1}\mathbf{S}$ and not the directions of the likelihood-informed subspace.
+Larger measurement noise results only in a stronger dependence of the posterior on the prior compared to the measurements; this will decrease the influence of the approximation of the forward model on the overall mean and covariance approximation errors.

 The location of the observed degrees of freedom are fixed once drawn and are used for all measurement samples (see \Cref{fig:Bar}).
 We generate the measurements through sampling from the prior distribution of $\mathbf{f}$, solving for $\mathbf{u}$, and adding a realization of the observation noise drawn from the distribution $\mathcal{N}(\bm0,\mathbf{\Gamma}_{\text{obs}})$ to the observations $\mathbf{Cu}$.
-The signal to noise ratio is $95\%$.
 We compute the posterior mean and covariance approximation using LIS model reduction, POD model reduction and OLR dimensionality reduction.
 As mentioned in \Cref{sec:Spantini}, since we have $m=10$ sparse measurements, we have $\text{rank}(\mathbf{G}^\top\mathbf{\Gamma}_{\text{obs}}^{-1}\mathbf{G})= 10$ leading to $10$ nonzero singular values $\delta^2_i$.
-The maximum dimension of the LIS is therefore $r=m=10$, and we therefore consider approximations for $r\leq 10$.
+The maximum dimension of the LIS is $r=m=10$, and we therefore consider approximations for $r\leq 10$.

 Because the posterior mean changes depending on the realization of the data, we generate $N_{{\text{rep}}}=200$ realizations of the data $\mathbf{y}^{(i)}$ and report the average of the relative $\ell^2$-norm error between the approximation and the analytical posterior mean obtained with the full order model, given by